robertu94/robertu94.github.io/content/learning/development.markdown

 On one level, this means that functional requirements should be non-contradictory.
 On a deeper level it also means that non-functional requirements should be non-contradictory.
 For example, consider the requirement that a system be highly usable.
-This may be in conflict with requirements such as high security or extensive modifiability which tend to increase complexity.
+This may be in conflict with requirements such as high security or extensive modify-ability which tend to increase complexity.

 Few if any systems have ever implemented every feature considered.
 In this case, budget concerns (both cost and schedule) can limit the extent of the implementation of the system.